polterguy/polterguy.github.io/documentation/magic.lambda.config/index.md

-# Reading configuration settings with Hyperlambda
+# Reading configuration settings from Hyperlambda

 This project provides configuration settings slots for Magic.
-The project provides one single slot, allowing you to retrieve configuration settings from your configuration file as follows.
+The project provides the following slots, allowing you to retrieve configuration settings from your _"appsettings.json"_ configuration file, in addition to saving and loading your configuration file.

 * __[config.get]__ - Returns a configuration value from your configuration file with the specified key
 * __[config.section]__ - Returns the specified configuration section from your configuration file with the specified key
+* __[config.load]__ - Loads your _"appsettings.json"_ file and returns as a string
+* __[config.save]__ - Saves your _"appsettings.json"_ file, sanity checking it's valid JSON before persisting your file

-You can supply a _"path"_ such as _"foo:bar"_, which will traverse into your _"foo"_ config setting, find its _"bar"_ key, and return the value of your _"bar"_ key.
+To retrieve settings you can supply a _"path"_ such as _"foo:bar"_ to for instance an invocation to **[config.get]**.
+This will traverse into your _"foo"_ config setting, find its _"bar"_ key, and return the value of your _"bar"_ key.
 Below is an example of usage.

 ```
 config.get:"foo:bar"